 The most important aspect of building a guitar is understanding what the needs of the player are.
 To achieve the desired look, sound, and feel means that no one detail should be overlooked.

 There is an understanding of the past and look to the future in the work I do.
 Guitar designs that range from the traditional to the modern are taken into consideration if the end result creates the look and sound desired.
 My work is usually a little bit of both.

 I prefer to french polish instruments but back and sides can be lacquered for greater durability.
-French polish is a labor intensive finish which adds cost to the instrument but it is sonically wonderful and environmentally friendlier than a nitrocellulose lacquer finish.
+French polish is a labor intensive finish which adds cost to the instrument but it is sonically wonderful and environmentally friendlier than a water based or nitrocellulose lacquer finish.

 Wood is the medium I work in to create a guitar.
 It can also look gorgeous which is another plus.
 I have traditional tonewoods like Spruce, Cedar, and Rosewood in stock but non-traditional alternatives can be fun.
 Nothing is off the table.